ly199106/ly199106.github.io/_posts/2016-01-21-About Evan Spiegel.md

 date:   2016-01-21
 categories: blog
 tags: [tags for the post, is here]
-summary: Here is a summary of the post
+summary: A question in Quora about Evan Spiegel
 image: /image/Evan Spiegel.jpg
 ---
 The following question is interesting,since I have never found similar question in Zhihu,it is a question about Evan Spiegel,one of the richest man born in 1990,in Quora:

-### Q:Why does Evan Spiegel own snapchat if he doesn't know programming?
+#### Q:Why does Evan Spiegel own snapchat if he doesn't know programming?

 A:Evan Spiegel is just one shareholder (although a very big one), and programming is just one of the important skills in a software technology business.